 To submit, you must have your thesis in an electronic format.
 SCARAB allows you to upload one thesis file only.
-The updated abstract is pasted into SCARAB separately.
+The updated abstract is pasted into the SCARAB submission form.

-Suggested file types for the thesis are listed below.
-In cases where a thesis is comprised of multiple files, e.g. an artist statement and the actual composition(s), you must package all files together in a single zip file.
+Suggested file types for the thesis

+are listed below.
+In cases where a thesis is comprised of multiple files (e.g. an artist statement in addition to composition(s)) you must package all files together in a single zip file.
 You must then upload the zip file.

-If you need help creating zip files, please see the Bates Help Desk in Ladd Library.
+If you need help creating zip files, please see the IT Help Desk in Ladd Library.